mizusato/stupid-blog/README.md

 I want the app to be fully hackable, that is, easy to be customized in code-level, as it is developer-oriented.
 Webpack/Babel requires a huge development environment to be configured, and also requires a compilation process, which increases the difficulty of customizing the app in code-level.

-Not using Babel actually causes compatibility problems, if the browser of user don't support ES2017, the app won't work at all.
-But there is no need to worry about it if your blog posts are developer-oriented.
+Not using Babel actually causes compatibility problems, if the browser of user does not support ES2017, the app won't work at all.
+But there is no need to worry about that things if your blog posts are developer-oriented.

 ### Why not a file management system ?